-A legislator or legislative employee may not represent another person for pay before the legislative branch of state government.
-They may represent another person for pay before the executive or judicial branch.
-Paid representation before an agency, board or commission of the state must be disclosed.
+A legislator or legislative employee may represent another person for compensation before a state agency, board, or commission.
+Disclosure is required.
 Contact the Ethics Committee if state or federal law requires omitting the name of a client for confidentiality purposes.
+A legislator or legislative employee may not represent another person for compensation before an agency, committee, or other entity of the legislative branch.

+AS 24.60.085.
+Restrictions on earned income and honoraria.

-Note: AS 24.60.085 prohibits a legislator, directly or by authorizing another to act on their behalf, from accepting or agreeing to accept compensation for work associated with legislative, administrative, or political action.
-Administrative and legislative action is defined in AS 24.45.071.
-Political action is defined in AS 24.60.990.
+(c) During the term for which elected or appointed, a legislator may not, directly or by authorizing another to act on the legislator's behalf, accept or agree to accept compensation, except from the State of Alaska, for work associated with legislative action, administrative action, or political action.
+Notwithstanding AS 24.60.990, in this subsection, "administrative action" and "legislative action" have the meanings given in AS 24.45.171.